conviva-nsolanki/eco-js-readme/README.md

 });
 ```
 ### Set Custom Tags
-Custom Tags are global tags applied to all events and persist throughout the application lifespan, or until they are cleared.
+Custom Tags are global tags applied to all events and persist throughout the application lifespan, or until they are removed.

-The following example shows the implementation of the application using these APIs:

-**Set the custom tags**
+**Set the custom tags:**
 ```js
 // Adds the custom tags
 let customTagsToSet = {"tagKey1": "tagValue1","tagKey2": 1,"tagKey3":true};